JuliaLabs/Cassette.jl/docs/src/whycassette.md

 - Not all relevant Julia language mechanisms are fully exposed/interceptable via method overloading (e.g. control flow, literals, bindings).
 Additionally, many different compiler passes require access to a wider scope of information than is locally available at individual method callsites (e.g. graph-based transformations).

 - Ambiguity resolution when composing multiple dispatch rules can be difficult.
-Brute-force solutions often end up generating an excessive number of methods, and are either load-order dependent or incomplete.
-Julia's promotion mechanism resolves this problem when the involved types are efficiently convertible to one another, but this is not often the case.
+Brute-force solutions end up generating an excessive number of methods, and are often either load-order dependent or incomplete.
+Julia's promotion mechanism resolves this problem when the involved types are efficiently convertible to one another, but this is not often the case (e.g. subtypes of `AbstractArray`).

 # No, why the *name* "Cassette"?